mthax/Docker_Recipes/README.md

 One thing you will notice in my compose files is that i often use https ( 80 ) instead of https ( 443 ), because i dont need network encryption behind my Reverse Proxy.
 If it's already encrypted or it isn't much work, i sure will use encryption, but i won't create certificates etc. Firewall and Reverse Proxy do that, so keep in mind, you will want a Reverse Proxy with a working certificate ( for example from Lets Encrypt ) for it.

 I love the Idea of Containers having static IP's, so i configured my compose files to use static ips.
 If you dislike my ranges, change them to whatever you want.
+Similar to that change the timezones or external ports to whatever you want